FRACTIONS (RATIONAL EQUATIONS)

 Solve for x in the following equation.

-If you would like to see the answers and the solutions, click on solution.
+If you would like to work another example, click on Example

 If you would like to go back to the equation table of contents, click on